khoitran2603/Sales-Trends-and-Inventory-Analysis/README.md

 - Growth-oriented products, including **“Unpredictable”,** **“Trending”,** and **“High Potential”**, offer opportunities for expansion but should be monitored closely for signs of decline or improvement across periods.
 - **“Niche”** products continue to show value in serving specific customer segments.
 These items are best managed through targeted promotions and occasional low-volume restocking, avoiding unnecessary inventory buildup.

-## Tactical Restocking and Monitoring
+## 3.4.Tactical Restocking and Monitoring

 The Period Profile dashboard acts as a short-term monitoring tool, enabling tactical decisions on what to restock, retire, or test.
 It tracks how labels shift over 2-month periods, providing timely feedback loops for performance review.